Leeds Town Hall - the organ renewal project

 After various organ builders and our adviser at the time, Ian Bell, had examined the instrument, it was clear that major replacement and renewal of action and principal components was needed.
 Given the expense and upheaval of doing this work, we had to decide if we should also take the opportunity to make musical changes.
 The 1972 instrument has a clear and exciting sound, and it can hold its own against a full choir and professional orchestra, but the various changes over the years have reduced its musical integrity, and it has been left with a sound lacking in foundation and missing some of the essential colours needed, in particular for the performance of Romantic repertoire.
 We considered simply restoring what we had, with the addition and restoration of some of these missing colours, but the eventual conclusion of Nicholson & Co and our new advisor, William McVicker, was that none of the previous incarnations of the instrument had been completely successful.
 A more fundamental approach was needed to produce an instrument of real integrity and musicality – in fact to retain only much of the pipework, and for everything else – console, action, wind system, expression boxes - even the building frame – to be newly manufactured.
 The brilliance and clarity achieved in the 1972 rebuild will be retained but the organ will be revoiced to give a fuller and more integrated sound, the colours and voices removed in 1972 will be reintroduced, and one or two extra ones added.
 The organ will return to six manual divisions - three of them enclosed - playable from four manuals.
 More details and many more pictures can be found

-Dismantling began in November last year and was complete by the end of the year.
-All the instrument has been returned to Nicholson's works in Malvern except for the largest pipes which have been stored on the floor of the hall.
+Dismantling began in November 2021 and was complete by the end of the year.
+All the instrument has been returned to Nicholson's works in Malvern except for the largest pipes which have been stored on the floor of the hall for repainting.
 Much exisiting pipework has been restored, and expression boxes, wind systems and soundboards manufactured.
 New pipework has been also been manufactured and delivered.

 Links and more information